pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 The coach class seats are like the business class seats on airplane's big, comfortable and semi-reclinable.
 The food is not included.
 The Roomette class provides you a private room for two, with beds to sleep and meals included.

 ### Are the toilets clean ?
+Each car has about 3-4 toilets.
 The toilets are like the one's on airplanes but a little bigger.
 They are very clean and its cleaned throughout the journey at every major train station.

 ## My Itinerary